FortiShield/pr-assistant/docs/docs/usage-guide/additional_configurations.md

 ## Ignoring files from analysis

-In some cases, you may want to exclude specific files or directories from the analysis performed by CodiumAI PR-Agent.
+In some cases, you may want to exclude specific files or directories from the analysis performed by KhulnaSoft PR-Assistant.
 This can be useful, for example, when you have files that are generated automatically or files that shouldn't be reviewed, like vendored code.

-To ignore files or directories, edit the **[ignore.toml](https://github.com/Codium-ai/pr-agent/blob/main/pr_agent/settings/ignore.toml)** configuration file.
+To ignore files or directories, edit the **[ignore.toml](https://github.com/khulnasoft/pr-assistant/blob/main/pr_assistant/settings/ignore.toml)** configuration file.
 This setting also exposes the following environment variables:

  - `IGNORE.GLOB`
  - `IGNORE.REGEX`